PanasheC/Traffic-Sign-Classifier/README.md

  * Trying to get the model to perform with an accuracy rate over 93% is quite tricky because they are so many paremeters that can be tuned and twicked.
 There are multiple approaches my first step for the machine learning pipeline was to run the model first and then pre-process the data.

-* Image Augmentation was not necessary since my test accurracy was quite high Train acc.: 0.9999, Validation acc.: 0.9616 Test acc.: 0.9478
+* Image Augmentation details are explained the "How I did Data Augmentation" section

 * Standardize the pixel values: `new_value = (old_value - 128) / 128`